 Drips – Investing made simple.

-I just realized I have never done a post about drips.
-If you have been following me for a bit, I’m sure you would know how big of a fan I am of them.
+If you have been following me for a bit, I’m sure you would know how big of a fan I am of drip investing.
 Like the title says, it really does make investing easier.
 Drips are one of the fastest ways to compound your money/ investments organically, set it and forget it.

 What Exactly is a Drip?

-Drip stands for dividend reinvestment program in the investment world.
+Drip stands for dividend reinvestment plan in the investment world.
 Essentially instead of getting cash dividends you can get more of that companies shares.

 A lot of dividend paying stocks allow the drip program, but not all.
 Also some drips programs are for certain Country’s only.
 You can see if they do on their website or when your looking at the stock on your brokerage account.

 Normally when you purchase a stock in your account there is some kind of trading fee but with the drip program all the new buys are free.
 Yup free!
 Companies would rather you keep investing in their company vs paying out money monthly/ quarterly etc etc. A lot companies also offer a discount on dripped shares.
 Algonquin Power for example offers a 5% discount from the average market price on dripped shares.
 Yes you instantly are up 5% on all your dripped shares.
 Winning!